Notable People

 Reinvention was not the side story.
 It was the whole story.

-Kent State's current materials are especially helpful because they preserve both versions of Edelman at once.
+Kent State's institutional materials are especially helpful because they preserve both versions of Edelman at once.
 In college he was a highly productive dual-threat quarterback who threw for 4,997 yards and rushed for 2,483 more in three seasons, still holding Kent State's single-season rushing record for a quarterback.
 In the NFL he became something entirely different.

 Players do not usually become icons by accepting a demotion in status.
 Edelman did, because the new role eventually suited him better than the old one.